-The Funds have adopted a plan under Rule 12b-1 promulgated under the Investment Company Act of 1940 that allows the Funds to pay for distribution and support services.
+The Funds have adopted a plan pursuant to Rule 12b-1 promulgated under the Investment Company Act of 1940, as amended, that allows the Funds to pay for distribution and support services.
 The Funds are permitted to pay annual 12b-1 expenses of 0.25%.
 The Funds are currently waiving the 12b-1 expenses.